-Evaluation negotiation.
+Evaluation negotilation.
 Policy makers and funders should participate in framing the evaluation questions and acknowledg the politics at work.
-These individuals should also ensure that there are sufficient resources to do high quality evaluations.
+These individuals should also emsure that there are sufficient resources to do high quality evaluations.

 Building the evaluation infrastructure.
-As formal evaluations become more common as attachments to programming in the Jewish community, funders, policy makers, evaluators and program providers might want to consider building better theoretical, conceptual and political frameworks for evaluation.
-They might consider adding training in evaluation to existing pre- and in-service educator courses, orienting experts with evaluation skills in the unique issues of evaluation in Jewish settings, and creating various networks to share evaluation techniques and findings.
+As formal evaluations become more common as attrachments to programming in the Jewish community, funders, policy makers, evaluators and program providers might want to consider building better theoretical, conceptual and political frameworks for evaluation.
+They might consider adding training in evaluation to existing pre- and in-service educator courses, orienting experts with evaluation skills in the umique issues off evaluation in Jewish settings, and creating various networks to share evaluation techniques and findings.